Me%20in%20Portugal.jpeg

 Research

 I am deeply interested in the challenges and opportunities that emerge at the intersection of global environmental and economic change.
-I use my research into agrarian livelihoods as a means to better understand how development and adaptation programs might produce durable improvements in the human condition.
+I use research into agrarian livelihoods as a means to better understand how development and adaptation programs might produce durable improvements in the human condition.

 Policy and Implementation